 Causes and Effects of Union Pacific Railroad Accidents

 There are several ways the Union Pacific Railroad Company’s negligence can and does result in serious on-the-job accidents across the U.S. The most common incidents stem from improper training or failure to enforce safety regulations, massive machinery malfunctions and defects that result in collisions, derailments, or an engine or railroad car striking someone working near the track.
 Depending on the circumstances, accidents of this nature can cause injuries with permanent and debilitating effects, including deep lacerations, bone fractures, traumatic brain and/or spine damage, crushing injuries that lead to limb amputation, suffering a heart attack or stroke, or simply dealing with lingering repetitive stress injuries after retiring.

-If there is evidence that the company contributed to causing any such injury or illness, a Union Pacific railroad accident attorney could help pursue litigation against them and demand fair financial restitution.
+If there is evidence that the company contributed to causing any such injury or illness, a Union Pacific railroad cancer lawyer could help pursue litigation against them and demand fair financial restitution.

 Recovering Compensation Through a FELA Claim